Academic Rules and Regulations

 A credit hour is an amount of work represented in intended student learning outcomes and verified by evidence of student achievement that is an institutionally established equivalency that reasonably approximates not less than one hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately fifteen weeks for one semester, or the equivalent amount of work over different amount of time, or the equivalent amount of work for other activities established by the University including but not limited to graduate work, internships, practica, studio work, and other academic work leading toward the awarding of credit hours.

-- Maximum Credit Load: A student in good standing may register for a maximum of 18 credits during any regular session of fall or spring semester and may register for a maximum of three credits in the January Interim session.
-A student who wants to enroll in more than 18 credits in a regular session must obtain written approval in advance from their faculty or academic advisor, using the credit overload petition before the first day of classes.
+- Maximum Credit Load- A student in good standing may register for a maximum of 15 credits during any regular session of fall or spring semester and may register for a maximum of three credits in the January Interim session.
+A student who wants to enroll in more than 15 credits in a regular session must obtain written approval in advance from their faculty or academic adviser, using the credit overload petition before the first day of classes.
 Once approved, course(s) enrollment can be completed.
 Additional tuition and fees will apply.

-A degree-seeking student is enrolled in a program of study and plans to earn an Associate or Bachelor degree at the undergraduate level.
+A degree-seeking student is enrolled in a program of study and plans to earn a Master of Science degree at the graduate level.
 A special student is not seeking a degree, but taking courses.
 Status impacts the admissions process and financial aid eligibility.

 Enrollment Status (full time, part time)

 Enrollment status is based on number of credits enrolled.
 Status impacts financial aid eligibility and tuition/fees.